Associate Professor of

 Researcher specializing in

-microscopic nuclear structure
+microscopic nuclear

-studies, with a focus on the
+structure studies, with a

-Model.
-Proficient in
+Core Shell Model.
+Proficient

-leveraging advanced
+in leveraging advanced

 computational techniques to